12 Top-Rated Attractions & Things to Do in Sioux Falls, SD

 Address: 4320 S Oxbow Avenue, Sioux Falls, South Dakota

-Located 10 miles southeast of downtown Sioux Falls, Good Earth State Park is part of the larger Blood Run National Landmark.
+Good Earth State Park is part of the larger Blood Run National Landmark, located 10 miles southeast of downtown Sioux Falls.
 The location is one of the oldest sites of human occupancy in the country.
-Well before any state parks were ever established, or states themselves for that matter, Blood Run served as an important gathering space and trading center for many local tribes and indigenous cultures for hundreds of years.
+Well before any state parks were ever established, or state boundaries ever drawn, Blood Run served as an important gathering space and trading center for many local tribes and indigenous cultures for hundreds of years.

 Today, Good Earth State Park ranks as one of the best state parks in South Dakota and pays homage to this culturally rich area.
 The state park features interpretive trails through native prairie systems and engaging cultural content about indigenous communities.